WHS NJROTC 9-11 Remembrance Flag Ceremony

 In this unit, Flag Detail is the most important "team" needed.
 Without Flag Detail, there would be no one else available to put the American, the Colorado, and the Widefield flag on the high school's pole.
 Showing up for that every morning before school and every afternoon after school shows that you are committed!
 Don't turn this opportunity down.

 For this 2019-2020 year, Master Chief George Melonas will be instructing the incoming NS1's and NS2's.
 A veteran of 30 years of honorable service in the U.S. Navy, Master Chief is a graduate of the U.S. Navy War College's Senior Enlisted Leadership Academy.
-He graduated Magna cum Laude from Southern Illinois University Carbondale.
+He graduated Magna cum Laude from Southern Illinois University of Carbondale.
 Additionally, he served at Recruit Training Command, Great Lakes for 7 years as a RDC (Recruit Division Commander) at our nation's only U.S. Navy boot-camp.
 He also has an emphasis in leadership development, drill procedure, and inspection assessment.
 Master Chief likes good physical fitness, doing what is ordered, and being on time.
 Master Chief will do everything in his power to make sure that everyone who joins the Widefield NJROTC Unit is taught and well taken care of!

 Degrees and Certifications: